Analysis | Mitch McConnell is suddenly legitimizing the Jan. 6 committee. But why?

-But McConnell has stuck a very different tone this week — in ways that he must know legitimize the committee’s mandate and its work.
+But McConnell has struck a very different tone this week — in ways that he must know legitimize the committee’s mandate and its work.

-On Tuesday, CNN’s Manu Raju asked McConnell about the revelation that Trump allies — including Trump’s son Donald Trump Jr. and Fox News hosts who went on to almost immediately downplay Trump’s role — pleaded with Meadows during the riot to get Trump to stop it.
+On Tuesday, CNN’s Manu Raju asked McConnell about the revelation that Trump allies — including Trump’s son Donald Trump Jr. and Fox News hosts who went on almost immediately to downplay Trump’s role — had pleaded with Meadows during the riot to get Trump to stop it.
 The text messages showed those people recognized Trump was the catalyst for the events, despite their later comments.

 McConnell raised some eyebrows when he responded: “I do think we’re all watching, as you are, what is unfolding on the House side, and it will be interesting to reveal all of the participants who were involved.”

 Okay, maybe a little generic and noncommittal.
 But it certainly wasn’t suggesting the committee was a bunch of partisan hacks out for political gain, as other Republicans have.
-It suggested it was worth knowing who might have pushed the efforts to overturn the election — which McConnell is on the record sharply criticizing.
-And McConnell well knows the people he’s talking about are political allies.
+It suggested it was worth knowing who might have pushed the efforts to overturn the election — efforts that McConnell is on the record sharply criticizing.
+And McConnell well knows that the people he’s talking about are political allies.

-Things got more interesting Thursday, when McConnell was asked again about the committee’s work.
+Things got more interesting Thursday when McConnell was asked again about the committee’s work.
 And he reinforced that he views it as important.
-The premise of the question even cited his Tuesday comments, inviting McConnell to walk them back if he wanted to.
+The premise of the question even cited his comments Tuesday, inviting McConnell to walk them back if he wanted to.

 But he didn’t just double down; he arguably went further.

-“I think the fact finding is interesting; we’re all going to be watching it,” McConnell said.
+“I think the fact-finding is interesting; we’re all going to be watching it,” McConnell said.
 “It was a horrendous event, and I think what they are seeking to find out is something the public needs to know.”

 McConnell’s comments are particularly interesting in that, while he strongly criticized Trump’s role in Jan.
 6 (while voting against impeachment), he was a leading force behind blocking a separate proposed effort to probe the Capitol riot: A bipartisan commission modeled on the 9/11 Commission.